crystal-net/inmoov_base/README.md

 Note that each directory currently has at least one file in it to ensure that git tracks the files (and, consequently, that a fresh clone has direcctories present for CMake to find).
 These example files can be removed if required (and the directories can be removed if `CMakeLists.txt` is adjusted accordingly).

-Change Log October 7, 2024
+Change Log October 7, 2025

 Commands

-launch code . from the ws base directory where the build/install/log are
+launch code . from the directory where youve downloaded all the modules

 ##### Launch Commands In Order #####